Zipcoder/reveal-slides-light/md/intro-to-oop.md

 -
 ## Objects are services

-The objective of **Object oriented programming** is having objects providing services to other objects via messages or calling their public methods.
+The objective of **Object-oriented programming** is having objects providing services to other objects via messages or calling their public methods.

 -

 ## Single Responsibility

 * How an object completes the task that it is asked to do is no one's business but its own.
 * The only thing that the asking object cares about is the correct answer; how that answer is generated is irrelevant.
-Hence, Single Responsibility.
+Hence, **Single Responsibility**.

 -

-## Single Responsibility
+## Single Responsibility (continued)

 * Think about a printer in an office.
 Do you care how the printer works, or do you only care about the documents you asked it to make?

 * It's not your job to print the documents, so you don’t need to or care about how it's done.
 Only that it gets done.

 -
-## Single Responsibility
+## Single Responsibility (continued)

 * That's the major premise behind encapsulation,  how an object implements the tasked asked of it, is on a need-to-know basis.